 I will admit the first time I heard about nasal irrigation with a NetiPot I didn’t think I could do it.
 It actually is not bad doing it and it can provide so much relief.

-Use distilled water or water that has been boiled and cooled.
-Use saline packets intended for nasal irrigation.
+When you use a neti pot be sure to use distilled water or water that has been boiled and cooled.

 Sleep with your head elevated

 Hot tea with honey – this is also a good natural remedy for congestion.

 I always have a box of Oscillococcinum in my medicine cabinet.
 I take it at the slightest feeling that I am getting sick and I rarely get a full-blown cold or flu.